-Black walnuts are one of the most flavorful nuts for snacking, baking and cooking.
-These hard shelled fruits have sweet, delicate walnut flavor and are one of the most expensive nuts on the market.
+Black walnuts are one of the most flavorful nuts for snacking, baking, and cooking.
+These hard-shelled fruits have a sweet, delicate walnut flavor and are one of the most expensive nuts on the market.
 If you have a chance at harvesting black walnut trees, take it!
 You’ll enjoy the experience and gather a batch of delicious nuts that will store for up to two years.
 Picking black walnuts straight from the source is easier than you might think.
 Black walnuts that are ripe will almost literally fall in your lap.
-All you need is a tarp, some containers, and knowledge of when do black walnuts fall.
+All you need is a tarp, some containers, and knowledge of when black walnuts fall.

 When Do Black Walnuts Fall?

 Juglans nigra, or black walnut, is a very hardy species of nut tree.
 The plant sets fruit in summer but the nutmeat isn’t ready until fall.
 This is the time of year you might want a hard hat if you are walking under a black walnut tree.
 Some of the hulled nuts can be nearly as big as a fist and pack quite a wallop when dropped from upper branches.

 It is important to test a few fruits before picking black walnuts.
 This is because they tend to abort unfinished nuts and you may be picking up aborted nuts rather than nice, fat ripe fruits.

 Autumn is the time for black walnut harvesting.
 In the tree’s native region of eastern North America, fruits drop from September until October.
 Dropped hulls usually mean ripe fruits, but you should check the appearance to ensure ripeness.
 The unripe fruit is green while the fully ripe fruit is yellow-ish verging on tan.